kashmir96/osoappliance/content/posts/air-conditioning-options.md

 ---

 title: Air Conditioning Options
-description: "If you’re considering the installation of an air conditioning system for your home or business, there are a variety of options to ...lets find out"
+description: "If you’re considering the installation of an air conditioning system for your home or business, there are a variety of options to ...check it out to learn"
 keywords: air
-publishDate: 45101
+publishDate: 6/24/2023
 tags: ["Heat Pump"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/heatpump/41.webp
+ image: /img/heatpump/383.webp
- alt: 'one personal heat pump that more than served its purpose'
+ alt: 'elusive heat pump that has shown great potential '

 ---